root-project/jsroot/docs/HttpServer.md

     serv->RegisterCommand("/DoSomething","SomeFunction()");

 Element with name `DoSomething` will appear in the web browser and can be clicked.
 It will result in `gROOT->ProcessLineSync("SomeFunction()")` call.

+One could configure argument(s) for the command.
+For that one should use `%arg1`, `%arg2` and so on identifiers.
+Like:

+    serv->RegisterCommand("/DoSomething","SomeFunction(%arg1%,%arg2%)");

+For instance, command which could execute arbitrary string in appliction via ProcessLine, looks like:

+    serv->RegisterCommand("/Process","%arg1%");

 When registering command, one could specify icon name which will be displayed with the command.

     serv->RegisterCommand("/DoSomething","SomeFunction()", "rootsys/icons/ed_execute.png");